Baked Apple Cider Donuts

 Instructions

 • Pour the apple cider into a small saucepan and place over medium heat.
-Simmer until reduced to ½ cup.
-Let cool.
+Simmer until reduced to half a cup.
+Let cool completely.
+Meanwhile, preheat the oven to 350°F. Grease and flour a regular-sized muffin tin.

 • Stir together the melted butter, brown sugar, eggs, vanilla and cooled apple cider in a large bowl.
 In a separate bowl, whisk together the flour, baking powder, salt, cinnamon and nutmeg.
 Add the dry ingredients to the wet alternately with the buttermilk.
 Stir until just combined.

-• Divide the batter evenly between the 12 muffin wells.
-They should be ½ to 2/3 full.
-Bake at 350 F for 16 to 18 minutes or just until a toothpick inserted comes out clean.
-Remove for pan to cool on wire rack.
+• Divide the batter evenly between the 12 muffin cups.
+They should be ½ to ⅔ full.
+Bake at 350°F for 16 to 18 minutes or just until a toothpick inserted comes out clean.
+Remove from the pan and cool on wire rack.

 • Stir together the granulated sugar and cinnamon for the topping in a small bowl.
-Dip or brush each muffin with melted butter and coat with cinnamon sugar.
-The keep well at room temperature for 2 days.
+Brush each muffin with melted butter and coat with cinnamon sugar.
+The muffins will keep well at room temperature for 2 days.

 Nutrition